 Have you ever wondered “if” you are hypnotisable?

-An article published in the Science Daily looks at the topic of responsiveness to hypnotherapy for IBS treatment and the way colour perception and visualisation can predict the outcome.
+An article published in the Science Daily is one of many such articles that looks at the topic of hypnotherapy for IBS treatment

 ScienceDaily (Dec.
-6, 2010) When people with irritable bowel syndrome (IBS) were asked to relate their mood to a color, those choosing a positive color were nine times more likely to respond to hypnotherapy than those who chose a negative color or no color at all.
-Researchers writing in the open access journal BMC Complementary and Alternative Medicine suggest that these findings could be used to predict responders to treatment.
+6, 2010) reported that; scientists asked people with irritable bowel syndrome (IBS) to relate their mood to a colour.
+Apparently, those choosing a positive colour were nine times more likely to respond to hypnotherapy than those who chose a negative colour or no colour at all.
+Researchers writing in the open access journal BMC Complementary and Alternative Medicine suggest that these findings could be used to predict an outcome of treatment.

-Peter Whorwell worked with a team of researchers from the University of Manchester, UK, to carry out the study using a color chart called the ‘Manchester Color Wheel’ which allows patients to choose colors that have previously been defined as positive, neutral or negative.
-He said, “Our unit has been providing hypnotherapy for the treatment of IBS for over twenty years with approximately two thirds of patients responding to treatment.
-Unfortunately, patients may require as many as twelve one hour sessions of therapy to secure a response and therefore this results in the treatment being relatively expensive to provide.
-Consequently it would be very useful to be able to predict responders.”
+Team of researchers from the University of Manchester, UK, carried out the study using a colour chart called the ‘Manchester Colour Wheel’ which allows patients to choose colours that have previously been defined as positive, neutral or negative.
+Scientists said, “our unit has been providing hypnotherapy for the treatment of IBS for over twenty years with approximately two thirds of patients responding to treatment.
+Unfortunately, some patients were found to require as many as twelve sessions of therapy to secure a response and therefore the treatment became relatively expensive to provide.
+Consequently it would be very useful to be able to predict favourable responses.”

 Speaking about the results Prof Whorwell said, “Being able to describe mood in terms of a positive colour is a sign of an active imagination, which is an important component of hypnotic ability.”

 The hypnotherapy provided in Professor Whorwell’s Unit is called gut-focused hypnotherapy.
 The technique aims to give a patient control over their gut.
 The researchers have said that following a course of hypnotherapy treatment actual improvements in gastrointestinal function can be demonstrated.